ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 oil and stir it in pulveriiei!charcoal to
 the consUteney of paint.
 Put a coal
 of this over the timber, and there ia n*
-man that will live t
+man that will live to
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:mnhi:batch_mnhi_allemande_ver01:data:sn85025570:00199919933:1877042601:0065/pct:28.028369,74.212356,10.397163,12.187465/!600,600/0/default.jpg"/>
 </td>